helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 [sceptre](https://github.com/cloudreach/sceptre) as deployment driver for AWS CloudFormation.
 The repository acts as blueprint for one of the most common deployment scenarios.
-It provisions an ECS cluster, which is fronted with an TLS-offloading Application Load Balancer (ALB), to deploy a web-serving container on the Fargate launch type.
+It provisions an ECS cluster, which is fronted with an TLS-offloading Application Load Balancer (ALB) and deploys a web-serving container on the Fargate launch type.

 The most important Fargate-specific resource definitions are shown in the